Quantum reference frame

-Reference frame in classical mechanics and inertial frame
+Background

 Consider a simple physics problem: a car is moving such that it covers a distance of 1 mile in every 2 minutes, what is its velocity in metres per second?
 With some conversion and calculation, one can come up with the answer "13.41m/s"; on the other hand, one can instead answer "0, relative to itself".
 The first answer is correct because it recognises a reference frame is implied in the problem.
 The second one, albeit pedantic, is also correct because it exploits the fact that there is not a particular reference frame specified by the problem.
 This simple problem illustrates the importance of a reference frame: a reference frame is quintessential in a clear description of a system, whether it is included implicitly or explicitly.

 When speaking of a car moving towards east, one is referring to a particular point on the surface of the Earth; moreover, as the Earth is rotating, the car is actually moving towards a changing direction, with respect to the Sun.
 In fact, this is the best one can do: describing a system in relation to some reference frame.
 Describing a system with respect to an absolute space does not make much sense because an absolute space, if it exists, is unobservable.
 Hence, it is impossible to describe the path of the car in the above example with respect to some absolute space.
 This notion of absolute space troubled a lot of physicists over the centuries, including Newton.
 Indeed, Newton was fully aware of this stated that all inertial frames are observationally equivalent to each other.
 Simply put, relative motions of a system of bodies do not depend on the inertial motion of the whole system.

 An inertial reference frame (or inertial frame in short) is a frame in which all the physical laws hold.
 For instance, in a rotating reference frame, Newton's laws have to be modified because there is an extra Coriolis force (such frame is an example of non-inertial frame).
 Here, "rotating" means "rotating with respect to some inertial frame".
 Therefore, although it is true that a reference frame can always be chosen to be any physical system for convenience, any system has to be eventually described by an inertial frame, directly or indirectly.
 Finally, one may ask how an inertial frame can be found, and the answer lies in the Newton's laws, at least in Newtonian mechanics: the first law guarantees the existence of an inertial frame while the second and third law are used to examine whether a given reference frame is an inertial one or not.